 k600=β1gS716U14H9167

-The reviewer is correct that least squares regression was used to estimate β1 and that this is problematic if fit to data that does not exhibit homogenous variance (like this data in natural space).
+The reviewer is correct that least squares regression was used to estimate β1 and that this is problematic if fit to data that does not exhibit homogenous variance (like these data in natural [non log] space).
 This is confirmed when assessing the Q-Q and homoscedasticity plots for this model.
 The reviewer is additionally correct to raise concerns about two things: 1) β1 is presented with no regard for β1 being a distribution itself and 2) the equation 7 coefficients are not informed by the data.
 Regarding the latter, we chose to favor theoretically defensible coefficients because of the limited data available to us: we did not want to over-fit the equation when derivable parameters specific to SWOT-observable rivers are also possible.
-However, as the reviewer stated, it is also worth incorporating what the data show via Bayesian tools.
+However, as the reviewer stated, it is also worth incorporating what the data show via Bayesian tools, which we have tested here at the reviewer’s suggestion.

-In this context, we tested three additional regression models based on equation 7, as suggested by the reviewer.
+We tested three additional regression models based on equation 7, as suggested by the reviewer.
 The results of these three tests follow below.

 An additive linear regression model using the logged equation 7 coefficients.